danio86/ProClimbersFE/README.md

     - As a shop owner, I can change the order status, so that the order shows up as delivered.

 - **The User Pages**
-    - As a logged-in user, I can view my user information, so that I can change them.
+    - As a logged-in user, I can view my user information (Name, email, ...), so that I can change them.
     - As a logged-in user, I can view my orders, so that I can get status information.

 <img src="src/assets/screenshot-user-story-project.png" alt="User story Project">